Back to knowledge baseCOMPLIANCE

 - Important entities: postal services, waste management, chemicals, food, manufacturing, digital providers

-What obligations arise from NIS2?
+Which obligations follow from NIS2?

 Affected organisations must, among other things:

-- Conduct and document a risk analysis
+- Carry out and document a risk analysis

-- Have an Incident Response Plan
+- Have an Incident Response Plan in place

 - Manage supply chain security

-- Ensure personnel security and access control
+- Safeguard personnel security and access management

-What are the sanctions?
+What are the penalties?

-What first steps can you take today?
+Which first steps to take today?

-- Create a priority list of measures
+3. Draw up a priority list of measures

-- Develop a basic information security policy
+4. Develop a basic information security policy

 NetGuard guides SMEs from baseline assessment to compliance.
 Get in touch for a no-obligation conversation.